Doji bara famine: Hyderabad

-In Hyderabad State, a princely state, ruled by Uzbek Ali Khan Asaf Jah II, the Nizam, who had recently signed a subsidiary alliance with the British, and whose state was monitored by a British resident, the famine was acute as well.
+In Hyderabad State, a princely state, ruled by Ali Khan Asaf Jah II, the Nizam, who had recently signed a subsidiary alliance with the British, and whose state was monitored by a British resident, the famine was acute as well.
 In 1792-93 great distress prevailed in the Telingana Districts.
 When Sir John Kennaway resigned the office of Resident in 1794, he made a report to the Government of India concerning the administration of the State.
 He stated that owing to the famine, which had recently occurred many parts of the country had been depopulated, and that in consequence agriculture and cultivation generally were at a low ebb in the Nizam's Dominions.
 The famine was a very severe one.
 Some idea of its extent and severity may be gathered from the circumstances communicated to Sir John Kennaway by the Minister, Mir Alam: first, that in the space of four months 90,000 dead bodies had appeared by the Kotwal's account to have been carried out from Haidarabad and its suburbs, in which those who perished in their houses and enclosures were not inserted; and second, that of 2,000 weavers' huts which were full of families in a district of Raichur before the famine broke out, only six were inhabited at its close.
 The extent of the calamity may be judged from a tradition which exists to this day, that the country in which the famine prevailed is said to have been dotted with skulls.
 It is known as the "Doi Barra," or skull famine.
 In the year after the famine there were such heavy rains that cultivation could not be attempted, and the distress was in consequence greatly aggravated.
 While the famine lasted, the Minister paid the cost of feeding 150 famine-stricken people daily out of his own pocket.
 Beyond this no endeavour seems to have been made to provide food for the starving people, and attempts were actually made in many districts to collect revenue.
 Forced collections and imposts were levied from some of the Amildars or district revenue collectors, two of whom, those of Nirmal and Aurangabad, fled from their districts, owing (the Nizam's) Government a balance of ninety and twenty lakhs of rupees respectively.
 The Resident, Sir John Kennaway, referred to the ruin and mismanagement by which the Minister was surrounded, and it is evident that the country was in a very wretched condition.